tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 -   **C** (contribution) equates to the 3<sup>rd</sup> red dot<img src="../Images/dot-red.png" style="width:50px"/>, which, with the previous two dots, resulted in unification and form.

-By these descriptions, we can state as a general process that defines creations is something like:
+By these descriptions, we can state as a general process that defines creation is something like:

 > The successful joining of contrasting concepts (Negotiation) finding expression in form (Contribution) through limitation, division, and separation (Definition).